Medusas71/Cat-Memory-Game/README.md

   * Once a user finds a matching pair, the Pairs number increases accordingly.
   * Once a user clicks a card, the Moves number increases accordingly.
   * One feature on Level 1 is that if the 2 cards chosen are incorrect the cards will stay displayed on the screen until a user clicks a 3rd card.
-The user is unaware of this, but it is a feature that allows the cards to stay displayed longer to the user.
+This feature allows the cards to stay displayed longer to the user.
   * On completion of Level 1 a "Congratulations" modal displays and two buttons which consist of "Next Level" and "Close".
   * If "Next Level" is clicked the user is taken to the 2nd level which is the 3rd page of the website.
-  * If "Close" is clicked, the user is taken back to the main menu.
+  * If "Close" is clicked, the user is taken back to the Home Page.

 The Level 2 Page features: